 Recent crime statistics prove that a high number of drivers arrested for DUI will most likely be apprehended again in under 5 years.
 The Tennessee Bureau of Investigation analyzed criminal data and found that at least 21 percent of motorist will be repeat DUI offenders.
-Usually the repeated actions happens within at least 6 months of the first incidence.
+Usually, the repeated actions happen within at least 6 months of the first incidence.

 - The fact that 27.8% of traffic deaths are related to drunk driving

 - The number of 3-time offenders is 59,208

 - The number of 5-time offenders is 17,342

 - Taxpayers subsidize $1.3 billion towards drunk driving fatalities